microsoft/code-with-engineering-playbook/automated-testing/e2e-testing/readme.md

 - Execute the test cases
 - Register the test results and decide on pass and failure
 - Report the Bugs in the bug reporting tool
-- Reverify the bug fixes
+- Re-verify the bug fixes

 ### Test closure